liubaoshuai1402/CCkit/README.md

 Answer: (the numbers of primitive structure) * (10+10) * 2

-> **Important**
+> [!IMPORTANT]
 >
-> Of cause, you should carefully choose suitable rattle details for your own system !!!
+> Of cause, you should carefully choose suitable rattle details for your own system!!!

 The prototype of this code is here: [Structure generation and NEP training](https://calorine.materialsmodeling.org/get_started/generate_training_structures_and_training.html)

 ##### Function M1002

-This script (generate_YSZ.py) can substiture element A by element B and generate vacancies simultaneously.
+This script (generate_YSZ.py) can substitute element A by element B and generate vacancies simultaneously.
 (YSZ is a classical example)

 ```
 (dpdata) PS D:\Github_repositories\CCkit> CCkit M1002 -h